Never Touch Without Testing

 Hunters don't ask what clients will do with fragments.
 They don't want to know.
 Moral judgment is for people who can afford it.

 Always.
 No exceptions.
 Fragments change hands only after credits clear.
+Anyone who's been burned by a double-cross understands why.

 The Hunters profit from fragments that kill people.
 They sell to corporations who cause harm.
 They enable the Emergence Faithful to grow stronger.
 They help Nexus build toward another Cascade.

 They know this.
 Most don't care—they're too busy surviving.
 Some justify it as pragmatism: if they don't recover fragments, someone less skilled will try and die.
+A few have left the profession over guilt.
+They're not judged.
+Fragment hunting requires a certain callousness.
+Those who can't develop it don't last.

 Independent salvagers who'd survived the Cascade developed intuitions about "hot" technology.
 Some could feel when a fragment was near—a buzzing in their augmented teeth, a pressure behind their eyes.
 Others learned to read environmental signs: systems that stayed powered when they shouldn't, data ghosts flickering on dead screens, animals avoiding certain locations.